David-Peede/MUC19/DRYAD_README.md

 For each autosome (`chr{1..22}`), there is one corresponding file.
 This file contains one row, where each column corresponds to the average number of pairwise differences between all African chromosomes in the 1000 Genomes Project and the Altai Denisovan's two chromosomes per non-overlapping 72kb window.

 ### `vcf_data`
-Since all of the VCF files and bookkeeping information are well over 3TB, we provide the converted Zarr arrays, which are the output of `vcf_to_zarr.py` found [here](https://github.com/David-Peede/MUC19/tree/main/vcf_data).
-Additionally, in the following `windowing` subsubsection, we provide the corresponding bookkeeping files used in our analyses.
+Since ALL of the VCF files and bookkeeping information are well over 3TB, we provide the converted Zarr arrays, which are the output of `vcf_to_zarr_v_revisions.py` found [here](https://github.com/David-Peede/MUC19/tree/main/vcf_data), as 99.99% of analyses are performed using these data.
+We also include the final filtered variant VCF files used to generate these Zarr arrays.
+Additionally, in the following `windowing` subsubsection, we provide the corresponding bookkeeping files used in our analyses and include the raw bookkeeping files for the sake of completeness, which are located in `bookkeeping.tar.gz`.
+Note that all VCF files are formatted in accordance with the [VCF specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf), and the format of the raw bookkeeping files is described in the VCF processing scripts found [here](https://github.com/David-Peede/MUC19/tree/main/vcf_data).
 The `{prefix}.tar.gz` files are named by the dataset (`{prefix}`) and, unless otherwise noted, contain the corresponding Zarr arrays for all autosomes (`chr{1..22}`).

 **Datasets & Paths**
 - `arcs_masked_no_aa.tar.gz`
 	- All archaic individuals without ancestral allele calls.
 Individuals are in the following order: Altai Neanderthal, Chagyrskaya Neanderthal, Vindija Neanderthal, Altai Denisovan.
 	- `./muc19/zarr_data/arcs_masked_no_aa_chr{1..22}.zarr`
+	- Input VCF files: `all_arcs_filtered_merge.tar.gz`.
 - `arcs_masked_aa.tar.gz`
 	- All archaic individuals with ancestral allele calls.
 Individuals are in the following order: Altai Neanderthal, Chagyrskaya Neanderthal, Vindija Neanderthal, Altai Denisovan, and a placeholder individual "Ancestor" who is always homozygous for the ancestral allele.
 	- `./muc19/zarr_data/arcs_masked_no_aa_chr{1..22}.zarr`
+	- Input VCF files: `all_arcs_filtered_merge.tar.gz`.
 - `{den,alt,cha,vin}_masked_no_aa.tar.gz`
 	- `{den}`: Altai Denisovan without ancestral allele calls.
 		- `./muc19/zarr_data/den_masked_no_aa_chr{1..22}.zarr`